shaunpersad/redu/README.md

 * state, props, and actions.
 *
 * This object is then passed down to ComponentC as props.
+*
+* Here we are actually exporting a SubscriberComponent that wraps ComponentC.
 */
 export default createSubscriber(ComponentC, (storeState, storeProps, storeActions) => {